 If T(αC) = α·T(C), the transform is homogeneous.
 For a stock split (scale by α):

 Division by the previous price Ct-1 breaks linearity.
-Financially, this makes sense: if Stock A and Stock B both rise 10%, a portfolio of both also rises 10% — it doesn't add to 20%.
+Financially this makes sense: if Stock A and B both rise 10%, a portfolio of both also rises 10% — it doesn't add to 20%.
 The denominator is what makes the function non-linear.

 Daily Return, Cumulative Return,